microprediction/m6/README.md

+This site maintained by yours truly, an employee of one of [Intech Investments](https://www.intechinvestments.com/).
+Code is provided subject to the MIT License (and all disclaimers therein).
+Nothing here should be construed as investment advice, or even contest entry advice.
+Always refer to the official rules.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,